You can’t argue against the fact that we pay A LOT for motorcycle insurance in Ontario. This is primarily based on the risks of riding a motorbike.

 Starting out it’s a good idea to go with a cruiser, sport-touring, adventure, or a naked sport bike.
 These have the lowest insurance premiums for new riders.

 While riding a sport bike is fun, not paying hundreds for insurance every month is even better!
+Check out our post on the best used motorcycles under $5000 for some more options.

 Shop Around for Quotes